 Just as a bride is an equal inheritor of all that is her husband's, so the Church, the Bride of Christ, will inherit all that is His.
 He even promises that He will be our God and we shall be His son.
 These terms of endearment are experiences we as Christians shall enjoy forever.
 How Do I Become a Christian

 From this scripture, we see there is something we must overcome.
 If we are faithful to Him in the face of all odds, we will inherit eternal life.
 The New Testament is actually an inheritance to the believers.
 If we believe, we can collect on that inheritance.
 Who ever we are faithful to, is our God.
 If he is our God, He will claim us as His son.

 21:8 But the fearful, and unbelieving, and the abominable, and murderers, and whoremongers, and sorcerers, and idolaters, and all liars, shall have their part in the lake which burneth with fire and brimstone: which is the second death."

 The contrasts between verses seven and eight are graphic.
 They represent the age-old concept that there are only two kinds of people with God, believers and unbelievers.
 They experience two different lifestyles on earth and go to two different eternal destinies.
 Believers go to "eternal life" while unbelievers experience "the second death," which is the lake of fire.
 Second Death

 Fear is not of God.
 Fear is the opposite of faith.
 In fact, it is mentioned twice here by saying "fearful and unbelieving".
-Jesus cannot be someone's Savior, unless they believe they He is their Savior.
+Jesus cannot be someone's Savior, unless they believe that He is their Savior.

 Abomination, meaning vile, polluted, detestable, wholly caught up in wickedness and evil.
 Here, we see those who do abominable things taking part in the second death.